The Girl from Alaska

 The Girl from Alaska is a 1942 American Western film directed by Nick Grinde and William Witney and starring Ray Middleton, Jean Parker and Jerome Cowan.
+It follows a would-be prospector who becomes involved in a plot to steal from old prospector, but falls in love with his daughter instead.

 The film's sets were designed by the art director Russell Kimball.
+It had its theatrical releases first in USA, then Mexico and Portugal in 1942, 1943 and 1944 respectively.